HardikJainGit/BookMyHotel/README.md

 - Mongoose ODM
 - Postman

   JWT Authorization added for user token generations, passwords were hashed using bcryptjs.
 Cookie-parser was used to read and manage cookies.
 Cors was used to accept API requests from frontend to backend.
 Axious Library was used to make HTTP requests.
-AuthContext used to manage user authentication state, allowing different parts of the application to access and update the user's authentication status without passing props down manually through each component.
-Similarly SearchContext was used to allow different parts of the application to access and update the search state without passing props down manually through each component.
+Context API was used which is a part of React, used for managing global state in a React application and sharing data between components without having to pass props manually and avoid prop drilling.
+AuthContext used to manage user authentication state, allowing different parts of the application to access and update the user's authentication status, similarly SearchContext was used to allow different parts of the application to access and update the search state.

 ## Installation